Kraftland/portable/README.md

 	- Note that `/lib` `/lib64` `/bin` `/sbin` should be symlinks to their respective locations under `/usr`

 - Does not have mount points under /usr/bin, and use a supported fs of OverlayFS (NOT BcacheFS)
-- MUST NOT have spaces in `XDG_RUNTIME_DIR` path
+- MUST NOT have spaces in various paths until all parsing logic is fully examined

-It offers many useful features for users and packagers.

 # Why Portable?